jkyalo-go/pesapal-demo/README.md

 ## 3. Installation
-Start the installation by installing and creating a virtual environment in your computer along with the listed requirements with `pip install <package-name>`
+Start the installation by creating a virtual environment in your computer along with the listed requirements with `pip install <package-name>`

 >pip install Django

+You may specify the python version when creating the virtual environment as follows `virtualenv -p <python-version> <virtualenv-name>`
 ## 4. Configuration

 ## 5. Usage tips